mosqueiro/lightning/doc/lightning-withdraw.7.md

 The **withdraw** RPC command sends funds from c-lightning’s internal wallet to the address specified in *destination*.

-The address can be of any Bitcoin accepted type, including bech32.
+The address can be of any ZCore accepted type, including bech32.

 *satoshi* is the amount to be withdrawn from the internal wallet (expressed, as name suggests, in satoshi).
 The string *all* can be used